Tony Zemaitis

-Tony Zemaitis (1935 – 17 August 2002) was a British luthier from London.
-He is mostly known for his "metal top" electric guitars, which were used by some notable rock musicians.

-Under the leadership of his son Tony Zemaitis, Jr., Zemaitis Guitars company continued this guitar-making style after the luthier's death in 2002.
+Tony Zemaitis (1935 – 17 August 2002) was a Lithuanian-British luthier from London.
+He was mostly known for his "metal top" electric guitars, which were used by notable rock musicians.
+After his death in 2002, Zemaitis Guitars company continued his guitar-making style in Tokyo, Japan, under the leadership of his son, Tony Zemaitis Jr.

 Early years

-Zemaitis (birth name Antanas Kazimeras Žemaitis) was born 1935 in London, England of Lithuanian family.
-He left school at the age of sixteen to help with family finances and took up a five-year apprenticeship as a cabinet maker, but it was only when he found an old, damaged guitar in his family attic that he found his real passion in life.
-In 1957, after completing his national service, Zemaitis began producing a few basic guitars in order to learn about construction, soundhole shapes, tonewoods, and string length.
-He also experimented with building different multi-stringed instruments and some of these made their way to the folk scene.
+Zemaitis (birth name Antanas Kazimeras Žemaitis) was born 1935 in London, England of Lithuanian ancestry.
+He left school at the age of sixteen to help with family finances and took up a five-year apprenticeship as a cabinet maker.
+When he found an old, damaged guitar in his family attic he found his real passion in life.
+In 1957, after completing national service, Zemaitis began building a few basic guitars in order to learn about construction, soundhole shapes, tonewoods, and string length.
+He also experimented with building other multi-stringed instruments, and some of these found their way to the folk scene.
 In 1960, having realized that musicians needed simple and light instruments, he began selling his guitars at prices which covered the cost of materials, and by 1961, after being mentioned in the music press, Zemaitis started to be approached by leading players.

-1970s: fame
+1970s: Fame

-In 1970 Zemaitis started experimenting with placing a metal shield on the top of the guitar body to eliminate microphonic noise through the guitars' pickups.
-His first metal-top guitar prototype was purchased by Tony McPhee; the second was built for Ronnie Wood of the Rolling Stones, (who was in The Faces at the time).
+In 1970 Zemaitis began experimenting with placing a metal shield on the top of the guitar body to eliminate microphonic noise through the pickups.
+His first metal-top guitar prototype was purchased by Tony McPhee; the second was built for Ronnie Wood of the Rolling Stones (who was in The Faces at the time).
 Wood played the instrument on The Faces' Top of the Pops appearance in 1971, and the shiny appearance of the guitar raised much interest from other guitar players.
 Zemaitis asked gun engraver Danny O'Brien to create artistic images on the top and other metal parts of the guitar, and he started building custom-order guitars for rich and famous musicians.
-His most famous guitars are Ronnie Wood's 24-fret metal-top guitars: Zemaitis built four for Wood, which he used from 1971 until 1995.
-He also built Ronnie Wood's "Desert Island" (or "Slide on This") metal disc top guitar, Keith Richards' 5-string "Skull&Bones" guitar, Eric Clapton's "Ivan the Terrible" 12-string acoustic guitar, various acoustic guitars and resonator guitars for George Harrison, and bass guitars and a resonator guitar for Ronnie Lane.
+His most famous guitars were Ronnie Wood's 24-fret metal-top guitars.
+Zemaitis built four of these for Wood, which he used from 1971 until 1995.
+He also built Ronnie Wood's "Desert Island" (or "Slide on This") metal-disc top guitar, Keith Richards' 5-string "Skull & Bones" guitar, Eric Clapton's "Ivan the Terrible" 12-string acoustic guitar, various acoustic guitars and resonator guitars for George Harrison, and bass guitars and a resonator guitar for Ronnie Lane.
 In 1978, he made a unique acoustic bass for David Gilmour of Pink Floyd.